Towards the finite quantum field theory: NonAbelian theory, Gluon polarization function and QCD effective charge

-Ghost loop gives contribution to metric tensor as well as to transverse part: \bea \Pi_c^{\mu\nu ab}&=&(-1)\frac{g^2}{(4\pi)^2} T(A) \delta^{ab} \int_0^1 d x \left[\frac{-g^{\mu\nu}}{2} [\lambda_c^2/\epsilon_z-q^2 x(1-x)Lg(q^2x(1-x),\lambda_c)]\right. \nn \\ &+&\left[q^{\mu}q^{\nu}(1-x)x Lg(q^2x(1-x),\lambda_c)\right. \, . \eea
+Ghost loop gives contribution to metric tensor as well as to transverse part: \bea \Pi_c^{\mu\nu ab}&=&(-1)\frac{g^2}{(4\pi)^2} T(A) \delta^{ab} \int_0^1 d x \left[\frac{-g^{\mu\nu}}{2} [\lambda_c^2/\epsilon_z-q^2 x(1-x)Lg(q^2x(1-x),\mu_c)]\right. \nn \\ &+&\left[q^{\mu}q^{\nu}(1-x)x Lg(q^2x(1-x),\mu_c^2)\right. \, . \eea

+The meaning of the introduced functions and scales, i.e. the relation between different $\mu_i$ and $\lambda_i$, is the same as in the previous sections.

-As usually, the momentum and regulator dependent function $Lg$ could match with the transverse tensor, hence we automatically needs to take $\lambda_g=\lambda_c$.
-Summing up the three terms we complete the gluon polarization function in pure Yang-Mills theory.
-To preserve the renormalizability the necessary condition reads \be 3\lambda_t^2+4\lambda_g^2=0\, . \ee
+In adition we take $\lambda_g=\lambda_c$ for simplicity.
+By summing the three terms, we complete the gluon polarization function in pure Yang-Mills theory.
+To preserve transversity, masslessness and to get a DIMR, the necessary condition is \be 3\lambda_t^2+4\lambda_g^2=0\, . \ee

+Thus, to show equivalence with DIM for pure gauge massless Yang-Mills theory, one has to take some regulators negative.
+Although the signs of $\lambda_i$ are irrelevant for the renormalized gauge, and although famous DIMR results are reproduced for the renormalized polarization function, the loop-dependent choice of $\lambda_i$ and the associated manipulation necessary to restore gauge invariance is certainly the most awkward feature of the presented SRS scheme.